uzh-bf/oss-at-dbf/content/development/payloadcms-app-router.md

 ### Structure & Type-Safety

-As already mentioned in the introduction and illustrated in Figure 1, the shared NextJS application allows for the seemless integration of the CMS and the client application.
+As already mentioned in the introduction and illustrated in Figure 1, the shared NextJS application allows for the seamless integration of the CMS and the client application.
 Shared access to the same SQL database adds possibilities to design an interactive client application, which would not be possible with simpler approaches like the Markdown-based Netlify CMS.

 In the codebase, payload and the client application are separated into two directories according to the structure shown below.
-The database schema is defined through the `payload.config.ts` file, which imports the necessary information for the tables from the `collections` folder in our setup.
-Since Payload is using [Drizzle](https://orm.drizzle.team/) behind the scenes, it also natively supports migrations.
-In the connection with data seeding, the code needs to be carefully designed in order to avoid the deletion of existing data (see [data seeding section](#data-seeding)).
+The database schema is defined through the `payload.config.ts` file, which imports the necessary information for the tables described in the `collections` folder in our setup.
+Since Payload is using [Drizzle](https://orm.drizzle.team/) behind the scenes, it also natively supports SQL database migrations.
+In the connection with data seeding, the code needs to be carefully designed in order to avoid the deletion or invalidation of existing data (see [data seeding section](#data-seeding)).

-Type-safety will be automatically provided by Payload through the use of its [local API](#frontend-queries) for querying in the client applicaiton and the enforced structure for the definition of collections.
+Type-safety will be automatically provided by Payload through the use of its [local API](#frontend-queries) for querying in the client application and the enforced structure for the definition of collections.

 ```plaintext
 src